ppy/osu-wiki/news/2021-07-07-new-featured-artist-absolute-castaway.md

 ![](https://assets.ppy.sh/artists/179/header.jpg)

-A staple to the doujin music scene, **ABSOLUTE CASTAWAY** is responsible for an ever-expanding library of rock and Japanese folk-stylized songs under the vision of accomplished vocalist and voice actor *Mitsuki Nakae*.
-Since its founding in 2007, the circle has produced 20 albums and continues to maintain its streak of back-to-back unbelievably high quality tracks.
+A massive player in the doujin music scene, **ABSOLUTE CASTAWAY** is responsible for an ever-expanding library of rock and Japanese folk-stylized songs under the vision of accomplished vocalist and voice actor *Mitsuki Nakae*.
+Since its founding in 2007, the circle has produced 20 albums and continues to maintain its streak of unbelievably high quality tracks.

 A hefty **59** tracks are up for the taking, including a bunch of new masterpieces and some oldies you might already know.

-The [**ABSOLUTE CASTAWAY** Featured Artist page](https://osu.ppy.sh/beatmaps/artists/179) has the full list of course, but you can take a dip into this catalogue with these previews and a quick video of [*ABSOLUTE CASTAWAY - Shinsou Shintouron*]!
+The [**ABSOLUTE CASTAWAY** Featured Artist page](https://osu.ppy.sh/beatmaps/artists/179) has the full song list of course, but you can take a dip into this catalogue with these previews and a quick mapping/gameplay video of [*ABSOLUTE CASTAWAY - Shinsou Shintouron*](https://osu.ppy.sh/beatmapsets/827743):

 <div align="center">
     <video width="95%" controls>